 Tip: Use the Eisenhower Principle of urgency versus importance to choose tasks to give to your team.
 Begin by letting your team handle tasks that are least urgent and least important.
 Also, don’t confuse abdicating responsibility with delegating!

-Studies have shown that confident people managers inspire those they lead to be creative and more productive.
-Confidence is one of the many people management skills that enable you to make decisions, resolve conflict and command respect.
+Confident people managers inspire those they lead to be creative and more productive.
+Confidence is one of the many skills for managing people that enable you to make decisions, resolve conflict and command respect.

 The first step to building your confidence is to accept that you are human, that you have strengths and weaknesses, and know yourself well enough to know what those are.

-Exercising and demonstrating our strengths boosts confidence and gives us an energy that our people can feed off.
-Be mindful not to focus too much on any weaknesses you have, this can be draining and counterproductive.
+Exercising and demonstrating our strengths boosts confidence and gives us the energy that our people can feed off.
+Be mindful not to focus too much on any weaknesses you have.
+The reason is, this can be draining and counterproductive.
 Knowing your weaknesses will help you to draw on your team members who have strengths in those areas.
 After all, your team is there to support you.

 Tip: Embrace the power of autosuggestion to grow your confidence.
 That means consciously programming your attitude.